mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

    #define SK_TOKEN    "your_token"
    ```
 4. Connect and power up the device with the USB cable
-5. Compile and upload with Arduino IDE
+5. Compile and upload with Arduino IDE (ESP tools and required libraries installed)
 6. Open browser --> navigate to ESP32 ip-address for configuration page (make sure you are in the same network with the ESP32).

 Calibration procedure is documented on CMPS14 [datasheet](https://www.robot-electronics.co.uk/files/cmps14.pdf)